This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Propagating Chinese Money Plant From Cuttings

-You’ll notice the Chinese Money Plant tipping over once it starts to grow and attain some height.
+You’ll notice the Chinese Money Plant tipping over once it grows and attains some height.
 By rotating your plant once a week or every time you water it, you may prevent it from leaning toward the light.

-However, you will need to determine whether to stake or trail your plant at some time.
-If this is your first and only plant, you’ll most likely want to stake it so it can continue to grow higher.
+However, you must determine whether to stake or trail your plant at some time.
+If this is your first and only plant, you’ll most likely want to stake it so it can grow higher.

 If you do that, instead of removing the pups at the base, I recommend leaving them in the pot to continue to grow.

-This will allow you to build a solid foundation as the mother plant continues to develop in height.
+This will allow you to build a solid foundation as the mother plant develops in height.

 It’s natural for the elder bottom leaves on the main trunk to turn yellow and fall as the plant grows in height and age.
-That’s why you’re letting the pups grow at the base so they can fill the hole left by the falling bottom leaves.
+That’s why you’re letting the pups grow at the base to fill the hole left by the falling bottom leaves.

-If you choose to let your plant trail, be aware that the instant the trunk collapses, it will not be pretty, but don’t be alarmed.
+If you let your plant trail, be aware that the instant the trunk collapses, it will not be pretty, but don’t be alarmed.

 Your Chinese Money Plant’s stem and leaves will bend and tilt toward the light as it grows!
 So give it a few weeks to start resembling a good trailing plant.